On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: EXPERIMENTAL RESULTS

 The results in Tab.~\ref{tab:comparison_baselines} showcase that our proposed approach outperforms the baselines.
 The lower success rates of the See, Hear, and Feel~\cite{li2023see} baseline stem from difficulties in reliably reaching the striker paper, which we attribute to the behavioral cloning loss struggling with multi-modal data during the approach phase.
 While the DP baseline employs a more expressive generative model, the vanilla version performs worse in this comparison, with only 30\% successes on average.
 Notably, exchanging the DP architecture with our proposed model architecture (our architecture + DDIM) improves success rates to 53\%.
 Compared to our proposed architecture, the DP architecture concatenates the encodings of the individual observation modalities without enforcing equal dimensionality within the policy network.
 We hypothesise that this design choice accounts for the observed performance gap, which may be particularly impactful given the low-demonstration regime.
-Indeed, introducing a bottleneck that aligns the dimensionality of the encoded observations before feeding them into the DP architecture improves performance to 47\% (5\%), supporting this hypothesis.
-Nevertheless, it still performs slightly worse compared to employing our architecture + DDIM.
 Lastly, the results showcase another improvement in performance to 80\% upon combining our architecture with the proposed flow-matching generative model.
-Given the budget of only 5 inference iterations, the straight-line rectified flow produces more precise and less noisy actions compared to DDIM, which is crucial for task success in the match lighting task that requires both precision and reactivity.
-To further support this choice of limiting inference to $K{=}5$ iterations, we conducted an ablation with $K{=}10$ for our proposed approach.
+Given the budget of only 5 inference iterations, the straight-line rectified flow produces more precise and less noisy actions compared to DDIM, which is crucial for success in robotic match lighting that requires both precision and reactivity.
+To further support this choice of limiting inference to $K{=}5$ iterations, we conducted an ablation with $K{=}10$ for our approach.
 While the choice of $K{=}10$ increased the inference time to \SI{55}{ms}, performance dropped to a 50\% (10\%) success rate, due to the less regular action updates, which increase the likelihood of the policies accelerating before establishing sufficient contact.
 Overall, these results underline the importance of our approaches' individual components and their competitive performance.